• The Cathedral Group from the Teton Park Road

 Backcountry Camping

-When planning a backcountry camping trip in Grand Teton National Park, backpackers should expect to travel no more than 2 miles per hour.
+When planning a backcountry camping trip in Grand Teton National Park, backpackers should expect to travel no more than 2 miles per hour (3.2 km per hour).
 Add an additional hour for every 1,000 feet of elevation gain.
-Also, trip planning that requires going over more than one pass in a day is not recommended.
+Trip planning that requires going over more than one pass in a day is not recommended.

 Reservations

-Some camping zones fill up early.
-Be prepared with an alternate plan.
-Download the backcountry trip planner to review regulations and maps showing the authorized camping zones.
+Some camping zones fill quickly.
+Download the backcountry trip planner to review regulations and a map showing the authorized camping zones.
 Individual party reservations can consist of up to six people.
-Groups of 7-12 people must camp in designated group sites, which are shown on the map in the brochure.
+Groups of 7-12 people must camp in designated group sites indicated on the brochure map.
+View maps of the backcountry camping zones.

 Backcountry Regulations